davidmalcolm/texi2rst/output/specifying-subprocesses-and-the-switches-to-pass-to-them.rst

   Substitute the contents of spec string ``name`` at this point.

 %x{``option``}
-  Accumulate an option for %X.
+  Accumulate an option for :samp:`%X`.

 %X
-  Output the accumulated linker options specified by :option:`-Wl` or a %x spec string.
+  Output the accumulated linker options specified by :option:`-Wl` or a :samp:`%x` spec string.

 %Y